liaochenlanruo/pgcgap/docs/PGCGAP.md

    - Update module Assemble to allow polish after the assembly of PacBio and ONT data.
    - Update module pCOG to adjust the latest database of [COG 2020](https://ftp.ncbi.nih.gov/pub/COG/COG2020/data/COG).

+ - V1.0.29
+   - Optimized the drawing and color scheme of the module pCOG.

 ---

 <center><strong>